How To Transition Potty Training from Recherche Kennels to Your Home

 We feed our dogs first thing in the morning around 8 am and again at 2-3 pm.
 We feed them around 1 ½ cups of food at each sitting.
 If they are having problems with constant urination, then perhaps it would help to monitor their water intake.
 Some Golden Retrievers love water… I mean LOVE water.

 In the Beginning…

-The beginning is very important when you take them home.
-Make sure you teach them where to potty.
-Take them to the exact same spot to potty every time.
+The beginning phase, just after arriving home, is crucial.
+Make sure you teach it where to potty.
+Take it to the exact same spot to potty every time.
 Take your Golden out the exact same door every time.
-Use the same key word when pottying your puppy (like “Let’s Go” or “Potty”).
-Treat when you potty them.
-Buy some pine shavings and sprinkle it around where you want your pup to use the restroom.
+Use the same keyword when pottying your puppy (like “Let’s Go” or “Potty”).
+Treat your pup when it potties where it is supposed to.
+Buy some pine shavings and sprinkle them around where you want your pup to use the restroom.

 Some families have even purchased bells or the Tell Bell and put them on the door.
 You can teach your English Golden Retriever to ring the bells or Tell Bell every time it needs to use the restroom.
 There are many great YouTube video tutorials on doing this.
 One of them can be found here: http://www.youtube.com/watch?v=rQTTm5YeqEI.